vanjohnson879/frontline-cloud-doc/content/docs/admin/users/index.md

 {{< img src="users-create.png" alt="User creation" >}}

-You can edit the user by clicking on the icon:pencil-alt[] icon and delete them using the checkboxes on the table's right part.
+You can edit the user by clicking on the {{< icon pencil-alt >}} icon and delete them using the checkboxes on the table's right part.

 ## Permissions